Common Questions: Registered voters, voters with criminal records, and getting rides to the polls

 Continuing with our voting series, this week we are answering three more common questions:

 Once you have registered to vote, you don't have to register again if you continue to vote regularly.
 If you are not sure if you are still registered, you can check here.
-In the past, the Ohio Secretary of State has purged some voters from the rolls if they did not vote within two years AND did not either respond to a mailed notice asking them to verify their address or vote again in the next four years.
-However, no such purges were expected to be carried out this year.
+In the past, the Ohio Secretary of State has purged some voters from the rolls for inactivity.
+If you think you have been purged from the voter rolls and are attempting to vote on Election Day, you should vote by provisional ballot and call DRO for further advice.

 Yes.
 In Ohio, only people who are currently incarcerated for a felony aren't allowed to vote.
 That means you CAN vote if you are currently incarcerated for a misdemeanor or if you have a misdemeanor or felony conviction on your record, even if you are on probation or parole.
 There is one exception: People who have been convicted TWICE for violating Ohio's election laws are permanently barred from voting, but this situation is very rare.